What pain and symptoms are associated with the deltoid muscle?

 - Pain decreases when arm and shoulder are at rest

-The deltoids muscles are the muscles that cover the tip shoulder.
+The deltoid muscle is the muscle that covers the tip shoulder.
 The deltoid muscle is made up of three parts, anterior, middle and posterior.
-The deltoids connect the shoulder, shoulder blade and collarbone to the upper arm.
+The deltoid connects the shoulder, shoulder blade and collarbone to the upper arm.